 Coconut Yogurt Recipe

-- 1.5–2 cups of Coconut Milk (or Tigernut Milk for a coconut-free AIP version)
+- 1.5 to 2 cups of Coconut Milk or Tigernut Milk for a coconut-free AIP version

-- 1 capsule good Probiotic, broken open and the contents dumped into the milk
+- 1 capsule high quality Probiotic broken open and the contents dumped into the milk

 - 2 tsp Maple Syrup optional, but mainly for the bacteria to feed on

 - Place the milk into a sauce pan on the stove.
 Sprinkle the gelatin over the milk and let sit for a minute.
 Turn the burner on to medium heat and whisk the gelatin into the milk.
 Let the milk heat, stirring occasionally, until it’s hot to the touch and the gelatin is completely dissolved.
 It’s ok if it bubbles a bit, but don’t let it come to a complete boil.

 - Let the milk cool off for a few minutes, until it just feels warm to the touch (if you have a thermometer, It should be around 110 F.

 - Add the maple syrup (if using) then break apart and empty the contents of the probiotic capsule into the milk and whisk thoroughly.
 Pour the mixture into a pint-sized glass canning jar then do ONE of the following:

 - Put the jar of milk into the basin of the IP.
 Turn the Instant Pot on, choose the Yogurt Setting, and then manually adjust the time to 18 hours.
 You can of course do less, but it won’t be as tangy and may not set up as well.
 I wouldn’t go less than 10 hours.

 INCUBATE IN THE OVEN:

 - Cover the jar with cheesecloth and place the yogurt into the oven with just the pilot light on for 24-48 hours.